Quick Comments from our international students

 Gilbertas - Natural Sciences (Klaipėda, Lithuania)

 "Hey!
 I am Arqum Anwar from Karachi, Pakistan and I recently graduated with a B.A. in Natural Sciences.
 As the first in my family to study abroad, I remember feeling excited yet angsty when applying to Cambridge.
-Although I chose Christ’s without attending an open day, I have found it to be a welcoming community of students and educators.
+Although I chose Christ’s without attending an online open day, I have found it to be a welcoming community of students and educators.
 From my own time as the International Officer of the student union (the JCR), I have seen the position being used more proactively to support international students and their welfare.
 The college has also been keen to cater to my religious needs, for example, with meals during Ramadan.
-If you are a Paksitani student considering to apply, know that there are several resources and many helpful faces to help you settle in.
+If you are a Pakistani student considering to apply, know that there are several resources and many helpful faces to help you settle in.
 I am excited to know that another student from my school will be joining Christ’s next year and I hope the number of Pakistanis, local or internationals, continues to increase."

 Arqum - Natural Sciences (Karachi, Pakistan).
 Read more from Arqum in his student profile.